 There’s no charge for the call and you don’t need to worry about sending me any personal information or account statements.

-Be sure to subscribe to my youtube channel Retirement Lifestyles Tv, you can click the logo button in the lower right corner of this video.
+Be sure to subscribe to my youtube channel Retirement Lifestyles Tv, you can click the subscribe button below.

 You can also check us out on facebook, at retirement lifestyles advisory group, be sure to follow and like our page.

 And if you’re lucky enough to live in the north state, be sure you tune in to my radio show Retirement Lifestyles every Saturday morning at 9am on news talk 1057 KQMS.

 Don’t forget to download your free copy of my 401k Rollover checklist

 Thanks for watching today’s quick tip, like it, share it and post any comments that you’d like.

 And I wish you the best in retirement!

 © 2017 McNally Patrick Daniel CRD #154642 is a Registered Investment Advisor in the State of CA, DBA Retirement Lifestyles Advisory Group.
 Advisory Services provided by Betterment LLC, an SEC Registered Investment Advisor, member FINRA/SIPC.
 Investments: Not FDIC Insured • No Bank Guarantee • May Lose Value.
 Investing in securities involves risks, and there is always the potential of losing money when you invest in securities.
 Past performance never guarantees future results.

 This material has been prepared for informational and educational purposes only.
 It is not intended to provide, and should not be relied upon for, accounting, legal, tax or investment advice.
 Please consult with a professional specializing in these areas regarding the applicability of this information to your situation.